rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

+## Avoiding RAM swap

+Sometimes you need to store for (short periods of time) sensible data into RAM.
+In this case, a swap would be harmful because
+it would leak data for a smart attacker.
+There is a way of avoiding those cumbersome swaps.

+You need to call ``kryptos_avoid_ram_swap()``.
+After this call all allocated memory with ``kryptos_newseg`` will stay in RAM
+without being swapped to disk.

+Internally kryptos uses mlock/munlock POSIX functions.
+As you may know, it is better to allocate blocks having a size multiple
+of the page size.
+If you do not know nothing about mlock/unlock, please, read the related man page.

+When you call ``kryptos_freeseg`` the page related with the freed data will be unlocked.
+In this case, if you are locking
+two addresses that fit into the same page, one of them will be available for swaps after the first ``kryptos_freeseg``.
+The
+better approach is hold all locked data into a huge sensible area or only free locked areas at the same time.

+By default, any allocated memory by ``kryptos_newseg`` is able to be swapped.
+In order to disable the RAM swap avoidance call
+the function ``kryptos_allow_ram_swap()``.

+Until now no RAM swap avoidance approach is available for Windows.

 ## So it is enough

 If you have understood every single sample code presented in here, I think that you are ready for some action